 If underperforming:

-- Profile the UI thread to identify blockers such as heavy layouts.
-For hybrid or cross-platform apps, specifically audit JavaScript execution to ensure it isn’t stalling the bridge or the main thread.
+- Profile the UI thread to find what is slowing it down, such as heavy layouts.
+For hybrid or cross-platform apps, check JavaScript execution too, especially if it blocks the bridge or main thread.

 - Show instant feedback on touch and simplify UI layers so the first visible response appears faster.